How can I get tested?

 What if the result is positive?

-The tests are very accurate but they will ask you for another blood sample to be sure.
-You will be put in touch with the HIV specialists who will arrange to see you very quickly and the MOT team can also provide advice and support.
+The postal tests are very accurate but you will be asked for another blood sample to be sure.
+You will be put in touch with the HIV specialists who will arrange to see you very quickly and can offer advice and information for support.

 What if the result is negative?